-We are now out of stock for 2020, please pre-order for delivery on a first come first serve basis for late May 2021 (weather dependant)
+Please pre-order for delivery on a first come first serve basis for late May/Early June 2021 (weather dependant)

 Carniolan bees are fantastic to work with they build up very quickly in the spring and overwinter brilliantly as they manage stores very efficiently.